Why Choose a Fountain Pen?

 In an age when duplicate or triplicate carbon copies became the norm for many documents, the ballpoint could provide better results because more pressure could be applied; use of a fountain pen required that each copy be signed.
 Today, paper is commonly produced primarily to suit the ballpoint as the most popular writing instrument on the market.
 Having acknowledged this, WHY opt for a fountain pen?

 I am a baby-boomer, born in 1946, and the fountain pen was the standard writing instrument of ladies and gentlemen when I was a lad.
 As an elementary school student, we practiced our printed lettering and eventually our cursive or script writing with pencils, and we progressed to penmanship with student fountain pens.
 Yes, it was often a messy situation because many of us were clumsy devils and spilled ink or managed to get it on our fingers and clothes.
 The more mischievous kids would squirt ink at classmates, and washable inks became popular with parents.
-In those days, library cards and bank deposit slips were typically signed with dip pens, pens without a reservoir dipped in a nearby inkwell.
+In those days, library cards and bank deposit slips were typically signed with dip pens, pens without an internal reservoir that were dipped in a nearby inkwell.

 Without pretending to offer a comprehensive history, I will say the first ballpoint pens I recall were prone to skip and clog, which is a frustrating trait when attempting a flowing line.
 A higher quality ballpoint appeared, made by Paper-Mate and I first encountered them in the mid-‘50s, but the Parker T-Ball Jotter, introduced on the heels of the Paper-Mate in the ‘50s, was considered one of the better examples of ballpoint technology.
 Parker was (is) an established brand of writing instruments and a good marketing strategy extolled the virtues of their new pen, though it was a little more expensive, propelling it to the forefront of the market.